steipete/notarium-mcp/docs/spec.md

 *   **Simperium Application Constants (Hard-coded in `BackendApiClient.ts`):**
     *   `SIMPERIUM_APP_ID = 'chalk-bump-f49'`
     *   `SIMPERIUM_API_KEY = 'e2f0978acfea407aa23fdf557478d3f2'`
-*   **Database Encryption Key (`DB_ENCRYPTION_KEY`):**
-    *   Provided via environment variable. **Currently NOT USED for database file encryption as `sql.js` is used instead of SQLCipher.** The `sql.js` library loads the database into memory; persistence is handled by reading/writing the entire DB image.
-    *   (Original SQLCipher Spec: Documentation MUST emphasize choosing a strong, unique passphrase.
-The key itself is never stored in the database.
-The derived key (after PBKDF2) is used by SQLCipher in memory.)
-*   **Salt for DB Key Derivation (`db_key_salt_hex`):**
-    *   **NOT CURRENTLY USED** as SQLCipher is not implemented.
-    *   (Original SQLCipher Spec: A 16-byte cryptographically secure random salt, generated using `crypto.randomBytes(16).toString('hex')`.
-Generated *once* when an encrypted database is first created by MCP Notarium.
-Stored in plaintext in the `sync_metadata` table (key: `db_key_salt_hex`) *inside the encrypted database*.
-SQLCipher needs this salt to be available *after* the database is opened with the main derived key if it were to re-derive or verify keys, but primarily it's for us to re-derive the key correctly on subsequent starts if we only have the user's passphrase.
-For SQLCipher's `PRAGMA cipher_kdf_salt`, it's set on DB creation and SQLCipher handles it internally.)
+*   **`DB_ENCRYPTION_KEY` Environment Variable:**
+    *   This variable is currently **NOT USED** for database file encryption in the `sql.js`-based implementation.
+If set, it is noted but does not encrypt the persisted SQLite file.
 *   **Salt for Owner Identity Hash (`OWNER_IDENTITY_SALT`):**
-    *   A hard-coded, unique, long, random string constant within MCP Notarium (e.g., `const OWNER_IDENTITY_SALT = "MCPNotarium_SimplenoteUserSalt_v1_a7b3c9d8e2f1";` - generate a new real one).
-Used as `sha256(SIMPLENOTE_USERNAME + OWNER_IDENTITY_SALT)`.
-The hash is used in the database filename to provide user-specific cache files.
+    *   A hard-coded, unique, long, random string constant within MCP Notarium.
+Used to derive a hash from `SIMPLENOTE_USERNAME` for the database filename, providing user-specific cache files.

 **6. Local Cache Module: SQLite with Optional SQLCipher**